vivek49ranjan/os_schedular/SJF/README.md

 An <strong>aging mechanism</strong> is implemented to dynamically increase the priority of processes waiting in the ready queue, thereby reducing the possibility of starvation.
+The scheduler also records execution history to generate
+<strong>per-core Gantt charts</strong>.
 </p>

 <h3>Key Features</h3>